TheBlackmad/strava-nb/README.md

     cd strava-nb
     ```

-2. Install the required Python packages:
+2. Install the required Python packages (not needed using Jupyter Notebook, installation instructions are included in the notebook itself):
     ```bash
     pip install -r requirements.txt
     ```